-The definition of the terms "cable safety margin", "NTTS" and other terms relevant to this Recommendation, are given in ITU-T G.972 [9].
-(Definition of terms relevant to optical fibre submarine cable systems.)
+The definition of the terms "cable safety margin", "NTTS" and other terms relevant to this Recommendation, are given in ITU-T Rec.
+G.972.
 Further details for interpretation are provided in Appendix I.

 7.2.1 Transmission performance

 7.2.1.1 Manufactured cable loss